Marc Dutroux: Dutroux's testimony

 Dutroux claimed that he was a low dog in a powerful pedophile network.
-He further claimed that Michel Nihoul was the organizer of their abductions."
+He further claimed that Michel Nihoul was the organizer of their abductions.
 While admitting some abductions, he denied being a murderer, although he had earlier confessed to killing Weinstein.
 He said that he did torture and abuse all of the girls but denied killing any of them until the very end.
-Dutroux further denied the kidnapping, raping and murdering Julie Lejeune and Mélissa Russo.
+Dutroux further denied kidnapping, raping and murdering Julie Lejeune and Mélissa Russo.
 He, however, admitted to incarcerating them at one of his houses.
 In the case of Lejeune and Russo, Dutroux also claimed that he had "protected them from a powerful and sinister child sex ring."
-His testimony that he never raped Lejeune and Russo was somewhat supported by examinations by psychiatrists in 1996, which stated that Dutroux did not fit the pedophile profile.
+His testimony that he never raped Lejeune and Russo was somewhat supported by examinations by psychiatrists in 1996, which stated that Dutroux did not fit the paedophile profile.
 He was not attracted to children, but he might have chosen to abduct younger victims because they were easier to manipulate and control.

-Dutroux admitted to abduction and rape of the other girls.
+Dutroux admitted to the abduction and rape of the other girls.
 He also admitted to burying his accomplice, Bernard Weinstein, alive for "letting the girls die."
 Dutroux further said that two unidentified policemen had taken part with him in the kidnapping of An Marchal and Eefje Lambrecks.
 He boasted about having built the dungeon in which Marchal and Lambrecks were held for a while.
 He said: "I wanted to create a hiding place to spare them from being sent to a prostitution ring."
 Dutroux admitted to raping Lambrecks.
 He said that Weinstein had raped Marchal.
 He also admitted to drugging both of them.
 Dutroux also admitted that he kidnapped Sabine Dardenne and raped her.
 He admitted to kidnapping and raping Laetitia Delhez but not handing them over to Nihoul "to spare them the fate of An and Eefje."
 Dutroux's lawyer, Xavier Magnee, repeatedly said that the prosecution never followed up on evidence of a network surrounding Dutroux.

 Michelle Martin's testimony

 Martin testified that Dutroux and Weinstein kidnapped Lejeune and Russo.
 She also said that Dutroux had told her that he had murdered Weinstein.
 Martin further said that Dutroux and Weinstein had killed Marchal and Lambrecks.
 She further testified that Lejeune and Russo starved to death in their basement in 1996 while Dutroux was in jail.
 She claims that she was too scared to descend to the basement.

 Martin said that Dutroux had already decided to abduct girls in 1985.
-He had said that it was easier to abduct and rape girls than having to start affairs with them.
+He had said that it was easier to abduct and rape girls than to start affairs with them.
 This way he would also have more resources and time to spend on her.
 So she had to help him with the abductions.